teweldemat/funcscript/docs/developers/fs-package.md

 Every binding defined inside a folder is available to FuncScript and to embedded JavaScript blocks thanks to the runtime’s provider plumbing.

+### Evaluation flow and lazy members

+`loadPackage` evaluates in three passes:

+1. If the resolver exposes a root expression (`getExpression([])`), the loader evaluates it immediately and returns the result.
+2. If the resolver exposes an `eval` child, the loader builds a lazy key-value collection for the resolver tree, evaluates the `eval` expression within that context, and returns its value.
+3. Otherwise the loader returns a lazy key-value collection that resolves children on demand.
+This means unused malformed nodes (for example, `x: '1+{'`) do not fail the load; errors surface when the member is accessed.
+In JS the lazy access returns a typed `FsError`; in .NET it returns an `FsError` instance.

+Nested packages (`package('name')`) are loaded using the same rules, so laziness and tracing (below) apply throughout the dependency graph.

 ## Expression Languages

 The descriptor returned by `getExpression` can specify the language used to author the expression: